Ga'aton: British Mandate

 The 1922 census of Palestine listed under "Ja'atun" a population of 19 Muslims.

 Part of the area was acquired by the Jewish community as part of the Sursock Purchases.
 In the 1945 statistics the population of Ga'aton was 140, all Jews; the area was counted together with that of Shavei Tzion, Mazra'a and Ein Sara, and totalled 7,407 dunams of land according to an official land and population survey.

 State of Israel

 Kibbutz Ga'aton was established in October 1948 in the hills east of Nahariya by a group of Jewish immigrants from Hungary.
 The name for the kibbutz was taken from a town mentioned in historical accounts of the Jewish return from Babylon which the founders believed was located on the site of Ja'tun.
-According to Palestinian historian Walid Khalidi, the kibbutz was founded on the land of Khirbat Jiddin, a castle in Yehi'am Fortress National Park used by the al-Suwaytat Bedouin tribe and listed by Khalidi as a depopulated Palestinian village.
+According to Palestinian historian Walid Khalidi, the kibbutz was founded on land near Khirbat Jiddin, a castle in Yehi'am Fortress National Park used by the al-Suwaytat Bedouin tribe and listed by Khalidi as a depopulated Palestinian village.